sisinflab/warprec/warprec/recommenders/README.md

 The WarpRec `Recommenders` module offers all the tools needed to train and build your recommendation models.
 This module contains:

-- State-of-the-Art models already implemented for an easy access.
+- State-of-the-Art models already implemented for easy access.
-- The trainer compatible with WarpRec models to train your models.
+- A trainer compatible with WarpRec models, allowing you to train your models easily.
 - The building blocks to create your own model.

 ## 📚 Table of Contents